Student lending

 There are two types of federal student loan repayment plans:

-To get an overview of how IDR plans compare to traditional plans, consult FSA’s page on repayment plans or use the loan simulator to see what your payments might be on different plans.
+To get an overview of how IDR plans compare to traditional plans, consult FSA’s page on repayment plans or use FSA’s loan simulator to see what your payments might be on different plans.
 You can also visit EDCAP’s page on repayment plan options.

 An IDR plan bases the amount of your monthly student loan payment on your income and family size.
-Monthly payment amounts are generally a percentage of your discretionary income (the difference between your income and the poverty guideline for your situation).
-Each year, you must update your income and family size through a process called “recertification.”
-By the end of the repayment period for your IDR plan, any remaining balance that you have not paid off is forgiven.
-To learn more about forgiveness, please visit our section on student loan forgiveness.
+Monthly payment amounts are generally a percentage of your discretionary income (the difference between your income and the poverty guideline for your situation), although each IDR plan uses a different calculation to determine the exact monthly payment amount.

 For more detailed information on IDR: